 Elements of Bill of Supply

 The GST law specifies specific details to include in a Bill of Supply.
-The following information should be included in a Bill of Supply:
+A Bill of Supply should include the following information:

-• Bill of Supply number (it must not exceed 16 characters, be generated consecutively, and have a unique number for that fiscal year)
+- Bill of Supply number that does not exceed 16 characters.
+Furthermore, you should generate it consecutively and assign a unique number for the fiscal year.

 Consequences of not carrying Eway bill